How to optimize a blog post for SEO?

 It is essentially useful when you promote residual affiliate programs that pay you every month per referral.

 More importantly for making money blogging…

-…with blog SEO, you can bring people with intention to buy to your blog.
+…with blog SEO, you can bring people with the intention to buy to your blog.

-SEO also has long term potential to get you highly targeted blog traffic months after months.
+SEO also has the long-term potential to get you highly targeted blog traffic month after month.